INDICATION

 (240 mg)

-LUMAKRAS® adverse reactions LUMAKRAS® adverse reactions
+LUMAKRAS® (sotorasib) dose modifications for adverse reactions LUMAKRAS® (sotorasib) dose modifications for adverse reactions

 • No dose adjustment is required on the basis of age1